 Traumatic Brain Injury FAQ

-A traumatic brain injury is an injury that can affect a person’s cognitive functions due to some trauma.
+A traumatic brain injury is an injury that can affect a person’s cognitive functions due to some head trauma or a blow to the head.
 It can include various symptoms ranging from fatigue and headaches, all the way to memory loss and other physical, behavioral, and emotional difficulties.

 Traumatic Brain Injury Symptoms and Effects

-A wide variety of symptoms may experienced by someone with a traumatic brain injury, not limited to, but possibly including:
+A wide variety of symptoms may be experienced by someone with this type of injury, not limited to, but possibly including: